kanthoney/sql-motif/doc/join-spec.md

   * An array of arrays of the form `['join_column', 'main_column']`, or simply `['join_column']` if the two columns have the same name.

 * `readOnly`.
 Set to `true` to exclude table from data changing queries.

+* `single`.
+Set to `true` if the join is expected to yield a single subrecord.
+If there is indeed a single subrecord it is attached as an object instead of an array.
+If there is no subrecord it is omitted entirely from the record, and if there is more than one subrecord they are attached as an array as normal.